yuqiang-yuan/ali-oss-rs/README.md

-# 阿里云 OSS Rust SDK
+# Aliyun OSS Rust SDK

-*本项目还在积极开发中*
+*This project is under active development*

-阿里云对象存储服务（Object Storage Service，简称 OSS）是阿里云提供的海量、安全、低成本、高可靠的云存储服务。用户可以通过简单的 REST 接口，在任何时间、任何地点、任何互联网设备上存储和访问任意类型的数据。OSS 提供了多种语言的 SDK，方便开发者快速接入 OSS 服务。
+Aliyun Object Storage Service (OSS) is a massive, secure, cost-effective, and highly reliable cloud storage service provided by Alibaba Cloud.
+Users can store and access any type of data at any time, from anywhere, using any internet device through simple REST interfaces.
+OSS provides SDKs in multiple programming languages to help developers quickly integrate with OSS services.

-## 功能特性
+## Features

-- 默认采用异步方式调用阿里云 API
+- Uses asynchronous calls to Aliyun API by default
-- 通过 `blocking` 特性支持同步调用
+- Supports synchronous calls via the `blocking` feature

-## 已实现的功能
+## Implemented Operations

 - Bucket
   - List Buckets